The corridor Rotterdam-Basel-Genua and the Swiss Rhine Ports

 (Source and further information: Port of Switzerland)

-Birsfelden power plant and it’s fish stair
+Birsfelden power plant and its fish stair.

 The Waal (the Rhine) in Nimwegen (Nijmegen)